-- Prince Nicolai and the Empty Box storybook text was long-listed in the 2018 Canadian Society of Children’s Authors, Illustrators and Performers (CANSCAIP) “Writing for Children Competition”
+- Prince Nicolai and the Empty Box storybook text long-listed in the 2018 Canadian Society of Children’s Authors, Illustrators and Performers (CANSCAIP) “Writing for Children Competition” (500 entrants)

-- Prince Nicolai and the Empty Box was longlisted from among close to nine hundred entries submitted to The Writers’ Union of Canada sponsored 2012 Writing for Children Competition.
-TWUC is a Canadian association of professional writers with over 2000 members writing in all genres.
+- Prince Nicolai and the Empty Box long-listed from among close to nine hundred entries submitted to The Writers’ Union of Canada sponsored 2012 Writing for Children Competition.
+(874 entrants)

-- I was short-listed from among fifty-five applicants for the WFNS Mentorship Program in 2007 (Only five positions were available.)
+- Short-listed from among fifty-five applicants for the WFNS Mentorship Program in 2007 (5 positions available.)